A statistical method for crack pre-detection in 3D concrete images: Crack detection as a change-point problem

 \section{Crack detection as a change-point problem}

-In the book \cite{brodsky1993nonparametric}, the change-point problems are discussed under general parametric setting using a CUSUM statistic test which is widely accepted for anomaly detection, especially in time series; cf. e.g. \cite{tartakovsky2014sequential, andre1988new, jones1970change,annika22}.
-For our problem, a change-in-mean CUSUM statistic test will be employed, following the idea proposed in \cite{dresvyanskiy2020detecting}.
+In the book \cite{brodsky1993nonparametric}, the change-point problems are discussed under a general parametric setting using a CUSUM statistic test, which is widely accepted for anomaly detection, especially in time series under different dependence assumptions such as short-range or long-range dependence; cf.\ e.g.\ \cite{tartakovsky2014sequential,annika22}.
+Besides, it has been extended to 3D CT images of fibre materials to detect changes in the mean and entropy of local directional distributions \cite{Alonso-Ruiz_Spodarev_2017,AlonsoRuiz_Spodarev_2018}.
+For our problem, we apply a change-in-mean CUSUM statistic test to detect anomalies in the mean of a random field following the method described in \cite{Dresvyanskiy2020}, where tail bounds for the CUSUM statistic of stationary, $m$-dependent random fields were derived.
+The use of this test allows us to efficiently detect abrupt changes in the derived field of geometric crack descriptors while accounting for spatial dependencies in the data, and the resulting local statistics will later serve as input to the spatial multiple testing procedure.